Openness to experience: Sexuality

 Openness is related to many aspects of sexuality.
-Men and women high in openness are more well-informed about sex, have wider sexual experience, stronger sex drives, and more liberal sexual attitudes.
+Men and women high in openness are more well-informed about sex and have wider sexual experience, stronger sex drives, and more liberal sexual attitudes.
 In married couples, wives' but not husbands' level of openness is related to sexual satisfaction.
 This might be because open wives are more willing to explore a variety of new sexual experiences, leading to greater satisfaction for both spouses.
 Compared to heterosexuals, people who are homosexual, asexual, or bisexual—particularly bisexuals—average higher in openness.

 Genes and physiology

-Openness to experience, like the other traits in the five factor model, is believed to have a genetic component.
+Openness to experience, like the other traits in the five-factor model, is believed to have a genetic component.
 Identical twins (who have the same DNA) show similar scores on openness to experience, even when they have been adopted into different families and raised in very different environments.

-One genetic study with 86 subjects found Openness to experience related to the 5-HTTLPR polymorphism associated with the serotonin transporter gene.
-A meta-analysis by Bouchard and McGue of four twin studies found openness to be the most heritable (mean = 57%) of the Big Five traits.
+A meta-analysis by Bouchard and McGue, of four twin studies, found openness to be the most heritable (mean = 57%) of the Big Five traits.